darrenldl/ocaml-SeqBox/README.md

 ## Notes
 Version 1.2.3 is considered to be feature complete and mature enough for production use, but any bug reports or suggestions are very welcome - just open an issue!

+Contributions are welcome as well, but note that by submitting a contribution, you agree that your code will be licensed under the 3-Clause BSD license.

+No major active development will occur, but since 1.2.3 was designed to be quite scriptable via the options, you can always write helper scripts for advanced features.
+You can check out the ones I am writing [here](https://github.com/darrenldl/osbx-helpers).

-CRC-CCITT is currently implemented in pure OCaml and is translated from implementation in [libcrc](https://github.com/lammertb/libcrc)
+CRC-CCITT is currently implemented in pure OCaml and is translated from the implementation in [libcrc](https://github.com/lammertb/libcrc)
   - See src/crcccitt.ml, src/crcccitt.mli for the OCaml implementation
     - The translated source code is under the same MIT license used by and stated in libcrc source code
   - See libcrc\_crcccitt/crcccitt.c, libcrc\_crcccitt/checksum.h for the source code from libcrc used for the translation